 M3 Global Research does not sell, rent, or trade member’s personal data.
 We may share your personal data only with:

 International Data Transfers:

 Privacy Shield Compliance:

 M3 Global Research has its headquarters in the USA and personal data we collect from you may be processed in the USA.
-M3 Global Research complies with the EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield Frameworks (collectively, “Privacy Shield”) as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union or Switzerland to the United States.
+M3 Global Research complies with the EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield Frameworks (collectively, “Privacy Shield”) as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union, and United Kingdom or Switzerland to the United States.

 The EU-U.S. Privacy Shield and the Swiss-U.S. Privacy Shield became operational after the European Commission and the Swiss Federal Data Protection and Information Commissioner issued formal decisions that Privacy Shield provides adequate protection to allow personal data to be transferred to the United States.
-Privacy Shield obligates U.S. companies to protect European and Swiss personal data and requires the U.S. government to monitor Privacy Shield certified companies and to cooperate with European and Swiss Data Protection Authorities.
+Privacy Shield obligates U.S. companies to protect European, UK and Swiss personal data and requires the U.S. government to monitor Privacy Shield certified companies and to cooperate with European, ICO, and Swiss Data Protection Authorities.